Voter Information !

 Polling Places + Early Voting Information!

-On election day, November 7th, polls will be open from 6am to 9pm countywide.
+On election day, June 23rd, polls will be open from 6am to 9pm countywide.

-Confirm your election day polling place with the button below!
+Confirm your election day polling place below!

 You can also Vote Early!
-Early Voting Begins October 28th 2023
+Early Voting Begins June 13th 2026

 Every voter within Onondaga County will be able to vote at any Early Voting Site.